MortenBjerre/MortenBjerre.github.io/index.md

   <iframe src="/images/MSS_all_years.html" frameborder="0" width="100%" height="700" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>
 <!-- Google embed ends -->
 </div>

 It is easy to see a general east/west and north/west divide.
+It seems clear that the west side of SF performs better than east side.

-Additionally, when looking at the average scores of the individual scores, we get the following.
+Additionally, when looking at the average scores of the individual schools, we get the following.
 Click on the dots to see the MSS and school name.
+The size of a school's dot is relative to its MSS.
+Color has also been added to show the MSS, where yellow and red are low and high scores, respectively.

 <div class="responsive-wrap">
 <!-- this is the embed code provided by Google -->